-- formal learning programs to equip individual employees with the technical and functional skills required for their current and future roles; - on-the-job training through assignments that provide new roles and projects; - formal and informal mentoring programs; - succession planning; - formal and informal performance reviews with line managers and others; and - individual development plans.
+- formal learning programs to equip employees with the leadership, technical and functional skills required for their current and future roles;

+- on-the-job training through assignments that provide new roles and projects;

+- formal and informal mentoring programs;

+- succession planning;

+- empowerment groups;

+- formal and informal performance reviews with line managers and others; and

+- individual development plans.

-Orion is made up of approximately 1,650 employees with four innovation centers and 14 wholly owned plants worldwide producing carbon black.
+Orion is made up of approximately 1,658 employees with four innovation centers and 14 wholly owned plants excluding the underconstruction facility at La Porte, Texas.
 The company's corporate lineage goes back more than 160 years to Germany, where it operates the world's longest-running carbon black plant.
 Orion is a leading innovator, applying a deep understanding of customers' needs to deliver sustainable solutions, offering the most diverse variety of production processes in the industry.

-We believe diversity, equity and inclusion are keys to our success and we strive to create a welcoming environment where everyone can belong, grow and thrive.
+We strive to create a welcoming environment where everyone can belong, grow and thrive.
 We place a premium on the freedom for our employees to be their authentic selves and offer an equal chance to bring different skills, backgrounds and experiences to work.
 To realize our commitments, we strive to:

-a.
-Enable a trusting environment so employees are free to share individual experiences to increase understanding.
+- a.
+Enable a trusting environment so employees are free to share individual experiences to increase understanding. - b.

-- b.
 Promote an environment where each Orion employee owns the responsibility to exemplify inclusive behavior and treat others with respect, dignity and empathy. - c.
 Require our leaders to drive a culture that enhances inclusiveness, fairness, the ability to hire people talent whatever their background may be and ensure accountability within the company.

-A focus on promoting from within has led to continued increases in internal fill rates for open positions and the involvement of business leaders across the organization in talent reviews to assess employees on performance and future potential.
+A focus on promoting from within has led to continued increases in internal fill rates for open positions and the involvement of business leaders across the organization in talent and succession planning reviews to assess employees on performance and future potential.
 These talent reviews continue to identify high potential employees, build bench strength, increase retention and help us identify our future leaders and innovators.
 These reviews also allow us to identify gaps in our organization and the actions needed to fill those gaps.